7 Women's Health Topics We Need To Talk About In 2020

 6. Vagina.
 Labia.
 Clitoris.
 It's OK to talk about them

 These clinical terms are still often treated like dirty words, and that's a problem, Gunter says.
-"When you can't say a word, the implication is that it's shameful, and that it shouldn't be talked about.
+"When you can't say a word, the implication is that it's shameful and that it shouldn't be talked about.
 And that stifles your ability to find out what's typical, versus what might be a medical condition."

 The danger of being unable to speak freely about bodies, Gunter says, is twofold.
-If women can't discuss health concerns with their doctor, not only will they miss out on treatment, they may get bad advice from less reputable, clandestine sources.
+If women can't discuss health concerns with their doctor, not only will they miss out on treatment, but they also may get bad advice from less reputable, clandestine sources.

 7. Women's rights are human rights

 Jennifer Weiss-Wolf is fighting to end what she calls the "tampon tax," which still exists in 32 states.
-She outlines the case against the taxation of menstrual products in her book Periods Gone Public: Taking A Stand For Menstrual Equality.
+She outlines the case against the taxation of menstrual products in her book Periods Gone Public: Taking A Stand For Menstrual Equity.

 It's time to connect those issues to the ways society marginalizes certain other groups, she says, and push for greater dignity and justice for people experiencing homelessness or incarceration, too.

-Note: A previous version of this story incorrectly gave the title of the book Periods Gone Public: Taking A Stand For Menstrual Equity as Periods Gone Public: Taking A Stand For Menstrual Equality.